makeabilitylab/physcomp/electronics/electricity-basics.md

 <!-- Another nice analogy is a tube with water and angling the tube upright, which increases pressure and then increases flow -->

-And just like we can use "energy" of flowing water to do work—*e.g.,* to spin a turbine—so too can we use flowing current to do work.
-As electrons move through a circuit and perform work (drive a motor, heat up a wire, turn on a light), they begin to lose their "electric potential."

 <!-- "Another way to think of voltage is as the electric potential difference between two points in an electric field.
 It is similar to the difference in the potential energy of a cannonball at the top of a ladder as opposed to one at the top of a tall tower.
 Both cannonballs exist in the earth’s gravitational field, they both have potential energy, and it took some work to get them both into position.
 When they are released, the cannonball on the top of the tower will have more energy when it hits the ground than the cannonball dropped from the top of the ladder, because it had a larger potential energy due to its position."
 From https://learning.oreilly.com/library/view/practical-electronics-components/9781449373221/ch01.html -->

 ### Common operating voltages

 In digital circuits, common operating voltages are relatively small—like 3.3V or 5V—compared to the voltage supplied by your wall outlet (which, in the US, is 120V!).
 The popular [ESP32](https://www.espressif.com/en/products/socs/esp32) microcontroller operates at 3.3V while the [Arduino Uno](https://store.arduino.cc/usa/arduino-uno-rev3) and [Arduino Leonardo](https://www.arduino.cc/en/Main/Arduino_BoardLeonardo) boards operate on 5V.
 My Apple iPhone charger outputs 5V and can supply up to 2A.
-Importantly, you do not want so supply a voltage beyond an electric component's specified input voltage or you risk damaging things.
+Importantly, you do not want to supply a voltage beyond an electric component's specified input voltage or you risk damaging things.
 So, it's essential that you read a component's data sheet before using it (which we will learn how to do in a future lesson).

 <!-- **TODO: UPDATE THIS DESCRIPTION**
 Some potential references: